pelias/documentation/api-keys-rate-limits.md

 ## Get an API key

-To use the Mapzen Search service, you must first get a free developer API key.
+To use the Mapzen Search service, you must first get a developer API key.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

 1. Go to https://mapzen.com/developers.
 2. Sign in with your GitHub account.
 If you have not done this before, you need to agree to the terms first.